lithictech/sidekiq-amigo/README.md

 # sidekiq-amigo

-A pubsub system and other enhancements around Sidekiq.
+Pubsub system and other enhancements around Sidekiq.

+This documentation needs some updating to explain all the cool stuff!